safespring/docs/content/backup 2.0/quickstart-guide.md

 Type a friendly name, e.g. hostname or FQDN. and press "Add" When the consumption unit has been created the portal will ask you if you want to add/assign a backup node to the consumption unit, press "Yes" to continue.

-Fillout the form like, Platform, preferred backup server, Domain, Client Option set and contact details (e.g. Server owner E-Mail or Support Email).
+Fill out the form like, Platform, preferred backup server, Domain, Client Option set and contact details (e.g. Server owner E-Mail or Support Email).

 ![Consumption Unit New Node](images/baas-portal-consumption-unit-node.png)

-We are recommending that you let "Data-source" be empty to let us randomizing the nodename to keep the data anonymous.
+We are recommending that you let "Data-source" be empty to let us randomize the nodename.
 Press "Activate" to proceed with the activation of your consumption unit.

 ![Activate Consumption Unit](images/baas-portal-consumption-unit-node-activate.png)